 If you have never done online learning before, do not let the technology stop you.
 Our tech team will help all who would like assistance with getting everything set up and working before the training begins.
-We’ll even do a quick trail run for those who wish to log in to be sure they understand how to use Zoom.
+We’ll also start the first session 30 minutes early for those who wish to log in to be sure they understand how to use Zoom.

 What Kind of Computer/Equipment/Internet Needed?

 A laptop/computer with a camera, microphone and speakers is all that is needed, and of course, a decent internet connection.
 If you have a slow internet this could become an unpleasant experience for you as we will be sharing a fair amount of content.
-In that case, it may be best to find a back-up location you can access with a stronger internet?
+In that case, it may be best to find a back-up location where you can access a stronger internet connection.

 Begin Now with the Webinars